It’s not chance, fate, luck or anything else that determines your destiny.

 - Be careful about making decisions from which there is no turning back

-As I mentioned at the beginning of this ridiculously long article a lot of people today feel so overwhelmed with a seemingly infinite number of choices and options today that they suffer from analysis paralysis and don’t do ANYTHING.
+A lot of people today feel overwhelmed with a seemingly infinite number of choices and options that they suffer from analysis paralysis and don’t do anything.

 Warren Buffett, the world’s richest investor, says that his biggest mistakes are some of the investments he didn’t make, the companies he didn’t buy, the mistakes he made by omission.

 - Not paying your taxes

 - Not doing what you said you would do

 - Not speaking up

 - Not reaching an agreement